 FIFTH TIPS: Sell and downgrade or rent temporarily.

-When all the above 4 methods fail, you might need to consider to sell your current home and downgrade to reduce your mortgage repayment and keep some cash on hand.
+When all the above 4 methods fail, you might need to consider selling your current home and downgrading to reduce y